makma/fingerprintjs.com/content/blog/how-to-generate-browser-fingerprints-in-php.md

 }
 ```

 You can test Fingerprint by registering a user and trying to register another user.
-Using your Fingerprint fingerprint, you will see the error message even if you use incognito mode, restart your browser, or disable cookies.
+Using your Fingerprint Pro-provided fingerprint, you will see the error message even if you use incognito mode, restart your browser, or disable cookies.

 *You can find all the above code for using Fingerprint inside the `fingerprintjs` directory in [this GitHub repository](https://github.com/heraldofsolace/FingerprintJS-PHP).*

 ## Advantages of Fingerprint

-There are quite a few advantages of using Fingerprint over rolling out your own fingerprinting solution.
-First, Fingerprint is easy to use - you just need to include a JavaScript snippet, and the rest is handled by Fingerprint.
-This is much faster than writing your own fingerprinting function in PHP.
+Fingerprint Pro has many advantages over rolling out your fingerprinting solution.
+First, Fingerprint Pro is easy to use - you need to include a JavaScript snippet, and Fingerprint Pro handles the rest.
+This is much faster than writing your fingerprinting function in PHP.

-Fingerprint is also kept up-to-date with browser updates and modern fingerprinting best practices.
+Fingerprint Pro is also kept up-to-date with browser updates and modern fingerprinting best practices.
 This means you do not need to worry about your fingerprinting technique breaking when browsers are updated.

-Fingerprint is also much more accurate than any of the traditional methods of user tracking in PHP.

 ### Fingerprinting vs. Session Tracking

 One common tracking method in PHP is called [session tracking](https://docstore.mik.ua/orelly/webprog/pcook/ch08_06.htm).
-A session allows the server to store information about the current user and make it available across multiple pages in order to maintain state.
+A session allows the server to store information about the current user and make it available across multiple pages to maintain the state.

-The problem with session tracking is that it’s tied to a session ID stored in the user’s browser (usually in a cookie).
-If you open an incognito window and try to register, you will not be stopped, even if you have a session in your other browser window.
-Users can open as many incognito windows as they want, and each of them will have a separate session in your application.
+The problem with session tracking is that they are tied to a session ID stored in the user’s browser (usually in a cookie).
+If you open an incognito window and try to register, it will be successful, even if you have a session in your other browser window.
+Users can open as many incognito windows as they want, and each will have a separate session in your application.

 Additionally, sessions are not permanent.
-Once the browser is closed, the session data is deleted.
-This means that users can just restart their browser and register again.
+The session data deletes once the browser closes.
+Users can now restart their browser and register again.

 *If you’d like to demonstrate this behavior and compare it to the fingerprint example above, see the code inside the `session` directory in [this GitHub repository](https://github.com/heraldofsolace/FingerprintJS-PHP).*

 ### Fingerprinting vs. HTTP Cookies

-An [HTTP Cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) is a small piece of data that the server sends to the user's browsers.
-Cookies are stored on the client and are sent back when making requests to the same server later.
+An [HTTP Cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) is a small piece of data the server sends to the user’s browsers.
+Cookies are stored on the client and returned when making requests to the same server later.\
+\

-Thus, a server can store information about the user in cookies - much like sessions - but the important advantage of cookies over sessions is that **they're not cleared when the browser is closed.**
+Thus, a server can store information about the user in cookies - much like sessions - but the vital advantage of cookies over sessions is **they’re not cleared when the browser is closed.**

-Just like in session tracking, cookies will not work as intended in incognito mode, since in incognito mode, cookies are not saved.
-This means that a user can register as many times as they want simply by opening new incognito windows.
+Like in session tracking, cookies will not work as intended in incognito mode since cookies are not saved in incognito mode.
+However, users can register as often as possible by opening new incognito windows.

-Also, cookies are not permanent and can be cleared by the user or by the browser.
-For example, most major browsers provide an option to clear cookies automatically when the browser is closed.
+Also, cookies are not permanent and can be cleared by the user or browser.
+For example, most popular browsers provide an option to clear cookies automatically when the browser is closed.
 Finally, cookies can be [blocked by the browser entirely](https://proprivacy.com/ruinmysearchhistory/how-to-block-cookies).

 *You can find a code sample using HTTP cookies inside the `cookie` directory in this [GitHub](https://github.com/heraldofsolace/FingerprintJS-PHP) repo.*

 ### Fingerprinting vs. IP Tracking

-An [IP or Internet Protocol address](https://en.wikipedia.org/wiki/IP_address) is similar to a street address for your computer: it is a numerical label that is assigned to a device whenever it connects to a network.
+An [IP or Internet Protocol address](https://en.wikipedia.org/wiki/IP_address) is similar to a street address for your computer: it is a numerical label assigned to a device whenever it connects to a network.
 By storing the IP address of a user when they register, you can tell when the same device tries to make another registration.
-This means that you can use IP tracking to block the same user accessing your site from incognito mode or different browsers.
+In addition, you can use IP tracking to block the same user accessing your site from incognito mode or different browsers.

-Unfortunately, an IP address can be easily spoofed.
-Users can set them manually when browsing, even if they're not using a proxy server.
+Unfortunately, IP addresses are easily spoofed.
+Users can set them manually when browsing, even if they’re not using a proxy server.
 IP address tracking can also be inaccurate because different devices can have the same IP address when they share the same router.
-For example, in a university or organization network, multiple devices often share the same IP address.
+For example, multiple devices often share the same IP address in a university or organization network.

 *You can find a code sample using IP tracking inside the directory `ip` in the [GitHub repository here](https://github.com/heraldofsolace/FingerprintJS-PHP).*

 ## Conclusion

-In this tutorial, you learned the utility of browser fingerprinting in PHP and how it can be used to prevent duplicate registrations.
+In this tutorial, you learned how browser fingerprinting in PHP helps prevent duplicate registrations.
 While you can increase the accuracy of your tracking in PHP by combining sessions, cookies, and IP tracking, it’s still relatively easy for users to bypass these fraud detection measures.

-Using [Fingerprint](/) to quickly and accurately generate a browser fingerprint in PHP will help you combat fraud and save time.
-With an accuracy of 99.5% and a team keeping up with the latest changes, Fingerprint is a great solution for saving time and achieving greater accuracy.
-This allows you to focus on building a great web application and not learning every browser update that changes how you must implement fingerprinting.
+Using [Fingerprint](https://fingerprint.com/) to quickly and accurately generate a browser fingerprint in PHP will help you combat fraud and save time.
+With an accuracy of 99.5%, Fingerprint is an excellent solution for saving time, allowing you to focus on building a great web application and not learning every browser fingerprinting change.